-Our Department of Enhanced Learning (DEL) can arrange additional Specialist Teacher support for our pupils with Special Educational Needs and Disabilities (SEND) and those needing support with English as an Additional Language (see EAL Policy).
+Our Department of Enhanced Learning (DEL) can arrange additional Specialist Teacher support for our pupils with Special Educational Needs and Disabilities (SEND), those who are academically able, those needing support with English as an Additional Language (see EAL Policy).

 Together we take pride in making a positive contribution to our School and the wider community.